Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Dataset

 \section{Dataset}

-The dataset, sourced from IKEA's customer support service in the retail domain, captures conversations between customerws and agents over designated months.
+The dataset, sourced from a furniture retail company's customer support service, captures conversations between customers and agents over 3 months.
 All data within the set is text-based and has been cleaned to exclude any personally identifiable information (PII), safeguarding the privacy of both customers and agents.
-This collection encompasses 7,477 interactions between a consumer and an agent represented by text strings.
+This collection consists of 7,477 conversations between a consumer and an agent.

-Following the acquisition, the data underwent manual categorization.
-It was annotated with 13 distinct labels reflecting various customer intents, plus an "other" label for instances not aligning with the predefined 13 categories.
-These intentions span topics such as order processing, product inquiry, billing issues, and technical support.
+Following the data acquisition, the data were manually labeled with 13 distinct labels reflecting various customer intents, plus an "other" label for instances not aligning with the predefined 13 labels.
+These intents cover topics such as order processing, product inquiry, billing issues, and technical support.
 A demonstration sample is shown in Table \ref{data-example}.
 The dataset exhibits an imbalance: certain intentions are notably more frequent than others.
 The distribution of labels can be seen in table \ref{label}.

-To evaluate the efficacy of prompt-learning and zero-shot text classification techniques, the dataset was segmented into three subsets: a combined training and development set (50\% of the total, 3738 entries), a validation set (25\%, 1870 entries), and a test set reserved for the final stage of the experiments (25\%, 1869 entries).
-Utilizing stratified sampling, we ensured that the intention distribution in each subset mirrored that of the entire dataset.
-The training and development set catered to model training and selection, the validation set gauged model performance, while the test set, devoid of external knowledge gained from prior experiments, served the final assessment.
-All the experimental results will be based on the final test set, offering a objective evaluation of the models' generalization capabilities.
+The dataset is split into three subsets with stratified sampling for training use: a combined training and development set (50\% of the total, 3738 entries), a validation set (25\%, 1870 entries), and a test set (25\%, 1869 entries).
+The test set only serves for the final evaluation, to ensure that no insights from the test set are revealed from prior experiments and offer an objective evaluation of the performance.
+All the experimental results are based on the test set.